Ronan O'Gara: La Rochelle

 O'Gara was banned for six weeks for disrespecting a match official after La Rochelle's fixture against Lyon in September 2022, and he faced another LNR disciplinary hearing in November 2022 after being cited for alleged comments made towards a match official; O'Gara was subsequently banned for ten weeks and fined €20,000, €5,000 of which was suspended.

 O'Gara reunited with his former Crusaders boss Scott Robertson to coach the Barbarians in their fixture against an All Blacks XV on 13 November 2022, which the Barbarians won 35–31.
 La Rochelle confirmed in December 2022 that O'Gara had extended his contract with the club until 2027; this followed weeks of speculation that O'Gara was being considered for the England head coach position.
 La Rochelle successfully defended their Champions Cup title during the 2022–23 season, coming from seventeen points down to defeat Leinster 27–26 in the Aviva Stadium, Dublin.
 This achievement meant La Rochelle became only the 5th team to retain the Champions Cup, after Leicester Tigers, Leinster, Toulon and Saracens.

 In December 2023, he was given a one-week touchline suspension for his conduct in a defeat to Racing 92.
 The suspension meant he had to watch La Rochelle's Champions Cup group stage fixture against Leinster from the stands, a game they would go on to lose 16-9 at home.
-It was La Rochelle's first ever defeat to Leinster in a Champions Cup fixtures.
+It was La Rochelle's first ever defeat to Leinster in a Champions Cup fixture.
 As of December 2023, he has received a cumulative total of 20 weeks in suspensions from the French authorities.

+In November 2025, he received a red card in the Top14 against Pau, following comments which were overheard by an official.
+Earlier in the match, La Rochelle fly half, Antoine Hastoy, had been sent off after just 34 seconds.